 (a) The Base Management Fee shall be calculated at an annual rate of 1.00% of the Company's gross assets, including any investments made with borrowings, but excluding any cash and cash equivalents.
 For purposes of this Agreement, the term "cash and cash equivalents" will have the meaning ascribed to it from time to time in the notes to the financial statements that the Company files with the SEC.
 The Base Management Fee shall be payable quarterly in arrears, and shall be calculated based on the average value of the Company's gross assets at the end of the two most recently completed quarters.
 The Base Management Fee for any partial month or quarter shall be appropriately prorated(upon termination of the investment advisory agreement, as of the termination date).
-The initial payment of the Base Management Fee shall cover the entire quarter in which this Agreement becomes effective, and be calculated at the blended rate of (i) the number of days in such quarter prior to the Effective Date multiplied by the base management fee as calculated pursuant to the terms of the Investment Advisory Agreement, dated June 27, 2013, by and between the Company and Fifth Street Management Fee set forth above, then divided by (iii) the total number of days in such quarter, in order to allow the Adviser to receive on behalf of Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement, dated June 27, 2013, by and between the Company and Fifth Street Mase earned by, but not paid to, Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement the tot management term and including the Effective Date multiplied by the Base Management by, but not paid to, Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement, dated June 27, 2013, by and between the Company and Fifth Street
+The initial payment of the Base Management Fee shall cover the entire quarter in which this Agreement becomes effective, and be calculated at the blended rate of (i) the number of days in such quarter prior to the Effective Date multiplied by the base management fee as calculated pursuant to the terms of the Investment Advisory Agreement, dated June 27, 2013, by and between the Company and Fifth Street Management Fee set forth above, then divided by (iii) the total number of days in such quarter, in order to allow the Adviser to receive on behalf of Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement, base management fee that was earned by, but not paid to, Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement, dated June 27, 2013, by and between the Company and Fifth Street Management, for the pay the pay and pay in such quarter the Investment Advisory Agreement becomes the Company and Fifth Street Management Fee set forth above, then divided by (iii) the total number of days in such quarter, in order to allow the Adviser to receive on behalf of Fifth Street Management LLC for services rendered to the Company under the Investment Advisory Agreement,